Can you make money buying books at Barnes & Noble and reselling them on Amazon? How I found a $900 book at a retail bookstore

 My experience reselling books from Barnes & Noble on Amazon

-I’ve had inconsistent but regular success sourcing Barnes & Noble’s discounted book section for titles I can flip for a profit (although not so consistent that I’d be unwilling to broadcast this fact to a worldwide audience.
+I’ve had regular but inconsistent success sourcing Barnes & Noble’s discounted book section for titles I can resell on Amazon for a profit (Key word: inconsistent.
 Realistically, you probably won’t make much money from this.)

-This week, I had my most interesting Barnes & Noble find yet.
-I was browsing the business section as I often do and found a rather tattered title that looked out of place.
+I wasn’t even looking in the discount book section.
+I was browsing the business section and found a rather tattered title that looked out of place.
+Almost like a used book.
 At a glance I could tell it was one of those books someone special ordered, then never came to pick up.
-In such a situation, Barnes & Noble will often just put it on the shelf.
+In such a situation, Barnes & Noble will often just put the book on the shelf.

 Sales rank: 2.5 million.

 The logic behind buying this weird $900 book

 As I’ll covered in another post on Amazon Sales Rank, a rank of 2.5 that is not all it may seem.

 Most info out there on selling with Fulfillment By Amazon (FBA) will tell you to avoid anything ranked worse than 1 million.
 Many will even say avoid anything ranked worse than 500,000.
 But that’s not always wise.